PsyTeachR/data-skills-v3/docs/05-corsi.md

 ## Finished

 Finally, try knitting the file to HTML and remember to  make a note of any mistakes you made and how you fixed them or any other useful information you learned.
-Then save your Markdown, and quit your session on the server.
+Then save your Markdown, and quit RStudio completely.